-This dialog lets you enable the IGMP Snooping function in the device and set the function up for each port and each VLAN.
+This dialog lets you enable the IGMP Snooping protocol in the device and also configure it for each port and each VLAN.

 Enables/disables the IGMP Snooping function in the device.

 Or.

 The IGMP Snooping function is enabled in the device according to RFC 4541 (Considerations for Internet Group Management Protocol (IGMP) and Multicast Listener Discovery (MLD) Snooping Switches).